-We are so sorry, but we are completely. booked for all individual and assessment appointments after 2pm this summer and for the 2021-2022 school year.
+We are so sorry, but we are completely. booked for all individual and assessment appointments after 2pm for the 2021-2022 school year.
+We have limited morning and early afternoon spots available.

 To get started with the therapy scheduling process, please contact Candace, our office manager, at firstname.lastname@example.org to see if we have an opening that will work with your schedule.
 If so, we will need you to fill out some forms, which are found on this website (Request for Services, Patient History)